Tips For Choosing Your Ideal Carpet

 Be prepared for the following questions your salesperson may want to ask you so that they can help you make the best carpet buying tips for you and your home.

 - Examine the density.
 Density describes the amount of pile yarn in the carpet and how close the tufts are to one another.
 Generally; the denser, the better.
 Bend the carpet sample in a U shape with the tufts facing out.
 The less carpet backing you see, the denser the carpet.

-- Bear in mind cheap carpets may look scruffy within a few years – it is worth investing in a fibre that will carry on.
+- See the cheap ones.
+Bear in mind cheap carpets may look scruffy within a few years – it is worth investing in a fibre that will carry on.

 - Match the wear status – medium, bulky, or extra heavy – to the area that you will be carpeting.
 Stairs will be needing extra-heavy carpeting as they take more wear and tear.

-- Bring the samples home and check them in each room with different lighting.
+- Bring the samples home – check them in each room with different lighting.
 Know carpet can show secondary colour different versions from the example in the shop or minor variations between production runs, but these shouldn’t be too noticeable.